thejqs/plcb/README.md

 I knew this because Pennsylvania is a control state when it comes to adult beverages.
 It hires the administrative and retail employees, it selects the products, it stores and ships them, it controls point-of-sale transactions.
 If you know what you want, it's relatively easy to search for it.

 But not everyone does.
-And the Pennsylvania Liquor Control Board's search interfaces make it impossible to see everything that's in only one store.
+And the Pennsylvania Liquor Control Board's search interfaces are -- let's go with "not good."

-Here's one:

-![alt text][finewine]

-And here's another:

-![alt text][psearch]

-Yeah.

 I can't search like I'd want: